AnnaFusari/RingWormModulator/README.md

           <li>rate: adjusts the frequency of the LFO</li>
           <li>width: controls the amplitude of the LFO, determining the depth of the modulation</li>
   </li>
+  <li>BLEND: this parameter controls the intensity of the modulation on the output signal.
+When set to zero, the modulation effect is completely bypassed</li>
 </ul>